Categories : Bows

 Strength training

 First, define the muscles to develop.
 Archery particularly requires working on your bow arm.
-For this, you need to strengthen your shoulders, back, arm with resistance bands or elastic or weights, rubber bands (shoulder girdle, back muscles, lower back).
+For this, you need to strengthen your shoulders, back, arm with resistance bands or elastic or weights, stretch bands (shoulder girdle, back muscles, lower back).

 Strength training with the bow